sjmiller8182/Warehousing-Stock-Tweet-Data/Project_Outline.md

     * screen_name
   * Push results to an S3 bucket

+## Data Ingestion

+NiFi will be used to bring in data from web sources.
+This data will be pushed to an S3 bucket for long-term storage.

+## Storage

+Data will be stored in an amazon S3 bucket for long term storage.
+S3 buckets can be easily integrated with other AWS tools such as EMR.
+The datalake will be setup on-demand with Amazon EMR and Hive.

+## Study

+Two schemas will be designed.
+One will be a general purpose normalized schema and the second will be a non-normalized optimized schema.
+We will look at the difference in performance in querying data from the datalake under these designs.

+- [X] General purpose schema in 3NF
+- [ ] Optimized schema

 ### Potential Extensions

+* Scrape with multiple agents
 * Preprocess text
   * Clean the text
   * Vectorize with a pretrained tool
     * [AllanNLP](https://allennlp.org/)
     * [IXA Pipelines](http://ixa2.si.ehu.es/ixa-pipes/)
 * Use a continuous data ingestion platform

-## Storage

-Data will be stored in an amazon S3 bucket for long term storage.
-S3 buckets can be easily integrated with other AWS tools such as EMR.
-The datalake will be setup on-demand with Amazon EMR.

-## Study

-Two schemas will be designed.

-1. The first schema will be a general purpose schema in 3NF
-2. The second schema will be optimized for the intended task

-We will look at the difference in performance in querying data from the datalake under these designs.